A Central Intelligence Agency (CIA) Operation is a large encompassing plot, it requires a long duration and substantial resources.

 Project CABEZONE: A Defector Reception Center (DRC) in Frankfurt, Germany.

-Project CADROWN: Project CADROWN was developed to support Project TPEMBER by forming a paramilitary apparatus of local agents.
+Project CADROWN: Project CADROWN was developed to support Project TPEMBER by forming a paramilitary apparatus of East German agents.

 Project CATOMIC: An intelligence project targeting the Soviet Embassy in Bonn, Germany.